Job search programmes

-Your Jobcentre Plus adviser can give you more information about programmes that can help you prepare for, find and stay in work.
+Your Jobcentre Plus work coach can give you more information about programmes that can help you prepare for, find and stay in work.

-You’ll have to attend an assessment interview with Jobcentre Plus if you’re still on the Work Programme after 2 years .
+You’ll have to attend an assessment interview with Jobcentre Plus if you’ve been on the Work Programme for 2 years.
 The interview will help you plan, prepare and find work.

 Help for specific types of work

 Sector-based work academies offer training and work experience for up to 6 weeks in a particular industry or area of work.

 Most academies also offer a guaranteed interview for a job or an apprenticeship.